apiobuild/platform/content/sign-up/for-developers.md

 background: "images/developers.png"
 backgroundSize: cover
 signup: true
+draft: true
 ---

 Are you a developer who's looking to ...

-* Contribute to impactful and quality software solutions
+- Contribute to impactful and quality software solutions
-* Get paid by software usages not just hours
+- Get paid by software usages not just hours
-* Explore different technology stacks outside of your 9-5 work
+- Explore different technology stacks outside of your 9-5 work